conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

 that are actually used by conda-store.
 In particular, `conda-store` internally sets `CONDA_FLAGS=--strict-channel-priority`, overriding the channel priority in the conda configuration file.
-Please keep this in mind when using `conda config` to inspect your conda configuration.
+Please keep this in mind when using `conda config` to inspect your conda configuration and when viewing the build logs.